-3. Completing the transition to BUFR to improve WWW support for ocean observations
+12.3.
+Completing the transition to BUFR to improve WWW support for ocean observations

-As discussed above, a plan has been agreed upon within WMO and JCOMM to ensure that all ocean observations on the GTS have improved metadata contents by 2012.
+As discussed above, a plan has been agreed upon within WMO and JCOMM (Joint Technical Commission for Oceanography and Marine Meteorology) to ensure that all ocean observations on the GTS have improved metadata contents by 2012.
 To achieve this, it will be necessary that:

-- observing platform communities complete the task of defining the metadata that are required at the time of data collection; - templates be designed that encode this information; - unambiguous linkages between real time messages and enhanced metadata content on shore be developed.
+- observing platform communities complete the task of defining the metadata that are required at the time of data collection; - templates be designed that encode this information; - unambiguous linkages between real time messages and enhanced metadata content on shore be developed